 Using plants that have multiple benefits is something we all do, regardless if we are off-gridders, preppers or survivalists enthusiasts.
-Moringa Oleifera is a truly amazing plant that is gaining a lot of popularity due to its multiple uses.
-It’s called the tree of life and for good reason!
+Moringa Oleifera is a fantastic plant that is gaining a lot of popularity due to its multiple uses.
+It’s called the tree of life and for a good reason!
 It has been labeled by many as “the ultimate survival tree” since every part of it can be used.
 Even more, this tree has become the engine of rural development in the zones where it is cultivated.

 Moringa Oleifera is a widely cultivated tree in developing countries from Africa, South America, Asia and the Caribbean Islands.
-The English common names for this plant are: moringa and drumstick tree (due to its triangular seed-pods).
+The English common names for this plant are moringa and drumstick tree (due to its triangular seed-pods).
 This is a fast-growing, drought-resistant tree, native to the southern regions of the Himalayas.
 It can grow up to 15 ft (4 m) in the first year and it can reach up to 52 ft (15 m).

 How to plant and grow Moringa Oleifera: